 The overall buried waste project life-cycle baseline was approximately $1.3 billion and is expected to continue through 2028, when construction of a moisture-inhibiting surface barrier over the entire Subsurface Disposal Area is completed.

-Exhumation is taking place in the eighth retrieval enclosure, while the ninth and final enclosure is constructed and will begin waste removal in 2019.
+Exhumation is taking place in the ninth and final enclosure and is expected to be complete in 2021.
+Construction of the surface barrier will begin soon after waste exhumation is complete.

 Back to Projects Page